+Eq.
+(31) corresponds to taking $K = 0$, $\alpha = 4$ and $V_0 = A_0(\lambda_0)$.
+However, the general solution for $V$ with arbitrary $K$ and $\alpha$ is not acceptable as it does not have a lower bound, it is not consistent with the initial ansatz of Eqs.
+(2) and (15), and does not meet the condition of Eq.
+(21).

-After reviewing the situation in which there is a single massless self interacting scalar field, we now examine scalar electrodynamics in which the real scalar $\phi$ has a quartic self coupling $\lambda$, a mass m and a Yukawa coupling $g$ with a massless spinor.
+After reviewing the situation in which there is a single massless self interacting scalar field, we now examine a model in which the real scalar $\phi$ has a quartic self coupling $\lambda$, a mass m and a Yukawa coupling $g$ with a massless spinor.
 In this case, the one-loop effective potential is \cite{r26}

 when using dimensional regularization.
 In general $V$ is given by

 where